 10:30 am - 12:00 pm

 I will have my first new evaluation of the day.
 I typically spend 60 minutes seeing a new patient, with an additional 30 minutes to staff the case and coordinate treatment.
 About an hour in, my attending joins me and I present the case to them in front of the patient.
 We discuss a plan together and I complete my note afterwards.

 12:00 to 1:00 pm

 Lunch!
 This is free time to either have a quiet lunch in my office or have lunch outside with my co-residents.
-At a minimum, the program provides us with a free lunch with educational material two days out of the week.

 1:00 - 3:30 pm

 3:30 - 5:00 pm